 This course explores the origin of life on our planet and examines the process of evolution that shaped the vast diversity of life forms such as prokaryotes, algae, fungi, plants, animals that occupy/occupied the planet throughout its vast history.
-Completion of BSC2010 is recommended before taking this course.
-To receive lab credit, students should also register for BSC2011L.
+Completion of BSC 2010 is recommended before taking this course.
+To receive lab credit, students should also register for BSC 2011L.
 This course is intended for science majors.

-BSC 2011L - Integrated Principles of Biology Laboratory II (1)
+BSC2011L - Integrated Principles of Biology Laboratory II

-Prerequisite: BSC 2010L.
-Corequisite: BSC 2011.
+Prerequisites: BSC 2010L Corequisites: BSC 2011

-Laboratory experiments designed to accompany BSC2011.
-Students should register for BSC2011 and BSC2011L concurrently.
+Laboratory experiments designed to accompany BSC 2011.
+Students should register for BSC 2011 and BSC2011L

-BSC 2085 - Human Anatomy and Physiology I (3)
+BSC2085 - Human Anatomy and Physiology I